 No matter whether in auto mode or manual mode, the extraction result will be displayed in the Extraction Result after the regular mode is defined and verified successfully.
 You only need to define the key name of each key-value pair for use in log search and analysis.

-Below are examples of how to enter a time parsing format:
+Below are examples of how to enter a time resolution format:

 Filters are designed to help you extract valuable log data by adding log collection filter rules based on your business needs.
-If the filter rule is a Perl regular expression, the created filter rule will be a hit rule; in other words, only logs that match the regular expression will be collected and reported.
+If the filter rule is a Perl regular expression, the created filter rule will be used for matching; in other words, only logs that match the regular expression will be collected and reported.

 To collect logs in full regular expression mode, you need to configure a filter rule according to the defined custom key-value pair.
 For example, if you want to collect all log data with a